ChartsOrg/Charts/README.md

 Special Thanks
 =======

 Goes to @petester42 (Pierre-Marc Airoldi) for implementing a Bubble chart!
+To @AlBirdie for his contributions and his involvement in our small community!
 And of course thanks to all of those contibuting small fixes here and there!
 You are all appreciated!

 License